 Nichols-Sparkman’s team, SGS Honu, will be among the teams of paddlers who will take to the water that weekend.
 Her family’s business, SGS Hawaii Landscape Management, is an event sponsor, along with her brokerage firm, Equity One Real Estate.
 “As you can see, this cause is very important to both me and my real estate ‘ohana at Equity One,” she said.
 “We are all advocates and feel passionately about helping our Maui Nui cancer community.”

-As both a Pacific Cancer Foundation board member and Paddle for Life participant, Nichols-Sparkman said, “I’m honored to work with the founder of this event, Kimokeo Kapahulehua, the past executive director of the Pacific Cancer Foundation, Nancy LaJoy, and the present executive director, Linda Puppolo.”
+As both a Paddle for Life participant and member of the Pacific Cancer Foundation’s development committee and Paddle for Life planning committee, Nichols-Sparkman said, “I’m honored to work with the founder of this event, Kimokeo Kapahulehua, the past executive director of the Pacific Cancer Foundation, Nancy LaJoy, and the present executive director, Linda Puppolo.”

 Nichols-Sparkman’s personal fundraising goal for this year’s Paddle for Life is $10,000 and you can help her reach or exceed that goal.
 There are many ways to contribute: You can sponsor an individual paddler like Nichols-Sparkman, a team, or the event itself.
 You can also support Nichols-Sparkman and her fellow paddlers by making an in-kind donation—such as water, snacks, sunscreen, etc.—or by signing up to be an event volunteer.
 All of the money raised at this year’s Paddle for Life will stay in Maui County and help the Pacific Cancer Foundation continue its important work.